8_The Scene Graph

 The Group

-We only create it so we can have a semantic parent of a collection of nodes.
+We only create it so that we have a semantic parent node for groups of child nodes.

 The Mesh

-It will store geometric data about its vertices, appearance data such as its shader program, and a vertex array object that binds its geometric data to its shader program.
+It will manage data about the object’s geometry and appearance, including the object’s vertices, its shader program, and the vertex array object (VAO) that binds them together.

-class which manages a mesh’s vertex data in Attribute
+class which manages a mesh’s vertex data using Attribute

 objects.